carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/README.md

 Attributes (or "fields", or "members") of these objects specify which pins to use for what, baud rates, features like Card Detect, etc.
 * Generally, anything not specified will default to `0` or `false`.
 (This is the user's responsibility if using Dynamic Configuration, but in a Static Configuration
-[see [Static vs. Dynamic Configuration](#static-vs-dynamic-configuration)], below, the C runtime initializes static memory to 0.)
+[see [Static vs. Dynamic Configuration](#static-vs-dynamic-configuration)], the C runtime initializes static memory to 0.)

 ![Illustration of the configuration dev_brd.hw_config.c](https://github.com/carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/assets/50121841/0eedadea-f6cf-44cb-9b76-544ec74287d2)